-The historic impact of racism and slavery in the Black community continues to have a long-lasting effect on the economic growth of Black Americans.
+The historic impact of government-sponsored racism and slavery in the Black community continues to have a long-lasting effect on the economic growth of Black Americans.
 While some strides have been made, there are areas where progress has continued to decline.
 Black people along with non-black allies must take accountability and ownership in improving the plight of the Black community.
 The time has come to unite and forge a pathway to address the issues at hand and be determined to fight for that which will result in generational change.
 Black people must understand what is at stake, what can be done, and how to start facilitating the necessary changes.
 The power is in the hands of Black people and non-black allies to make the necessary changes for the Black community.
-If headway is not made within the next year, the odds are that it will never be made.

 According to the Institute of Policy Studies, it will take Blacks 228 years to close the racial wealth gap.
 As of 2016, the average black American family had total wealth of $17,600—about one-tenth the wealth of the average white American family, which stands at $171,000.
 Close to 30 percent of black families live below the poverty line and the unemployment rate for Black Americans remains about twice that of whites.
 While Blacks are struggling to build wealth, they are still spending money, and currently have a $1.2 trillion buying power.
 It is critical that Black people along with non-black allies seek systematic changes through politics and policy to remove the barriers that are impacting their ability to increase their incomes and attain wealth.